c-chiniquy/car-solution-space/README.md

   cmake -B build
   cmake --build build --config Release
   ```
-- CMake will automatically download AgilitySDK if needed and place it in the build folder.
+- CMake will automatically download Agility SDK if needed and place it in the build folder.

 ## Third Party Libraries